Hoof Cracks: The Most Effective Forms of Treatment

 While the majority of hoof cracks tend to be minor, they all need to be treated correctly to ensure proper and timely healing.
 Regularly inspect the condition of your horse’s feet to determine whether or not a crack is developing.
 The hooves should be cleaned and re-shoed in the appropriate manner.
 Providing your horse with the proper diet and exercise is also important to help prevent the development of hoof cracks, as is providing him with the right supplements and hoof conditioners.

 If your horse does develop a hoof crack, make sure you seek the treatment of an experienced and knowledgeable farrier or veterinarian.
 Once the best form of treatment is determined, be diligent in providing your horse with the care he needs to properly recover.
 This includes reducing the workload and providing your horse with opportunities for rest.
 You should also make sure the surfaces the horse walks on are not further aggravating the situation.

 The biggest key to seeing that your horse’s hoof cracks heal properly is patience.
 The amount of time it takes for a crack to heal depends on the extent of the crack and the type of treatment your horse is receiving.

 No matter what, it can take a long period of time for a horse to recover from a hoof crack.
 Trying to speed up the recovery, or making your horse perform heavy workloads before he is ready to will only aggravate the situation and make matters worse.

 The health and wellness of your horse, and how well he performs, depends largely on the health of his feet.
 Making sure your horse receives the right treatment for hoof cracks is vital.

-To learn more about how to prevent and treat cracked hooves in horses as well as a variety of other equine care tips, visit Kaufmann’s Animal Health, Inc. today.
+To learn more about how to prevent and treat cracked hooves in horses as well as a variety of other equine care tips, visit Kaufmann’s, A Daniel Baum Company today.